Lin Shuangwen rebellion: Aftermath

-In total, the Qing deployed fewer than 40,000 troops, and it took over 1 year to stamp the rebellion.
+In total, the Qing deployed fewer than 40,000 troops, and it took over one year to stamp the rebellion.
 However, through clever use of ethnic relations, forming good relations with the aborigines, and taking advantage of the feuds between the Taiwan internal factions (the Zhangzhou, Quanzhou migrants), the Qing successfully annihilated Lin's family and forces.
-In 1787, the Qianlong Emperor changed the name of Zhuluo County from Zhuluo to Jiayi (嘉義縣) to reward the Zhuluo people in helping resist and defeat Lin Shuangwen.
+In 1787, the Qianlong Emperor changed the name of Zhuluo County to Jiayi County (嘉義縣) to reward the Zhuluo people in helping resist and defeat Lin Shuangwen.